nforgeio/neonKUBE/Lib/Neon.Kube.GrpcProto/README.md

-﻿Neon.GrpcProto
+Neon.GrpcProto
 ==============

-**INTERNAL USE ONLY:** Defines internal GRPC protobuf messages and services used by neonKUBE applcations.
+**INTERNAL USE ONLY:** Defines internal GRPC protobuf messages and services used by NEONKUBE applcations.